7hacker/data-structures-algorithms-in-python/README.md

 findMinInRotatedArray.py : Find the minimum element in a sorted array that has been rotated (rotated from the right end any number of times)

 genPrimes.py : Generate some Primes using a bit array - a cool technique I learnt

+getMaxQueue.py : How to build a Shell-esque Prompt interface using python

 graph.py : Build your own graph using this Graph Library